fedi-nabli/PyPong/README.md

-# Pygame Pong Tutorial
+# Pygame Pong

-Welcome to the Pygame Pong Tutorial repository!
-This tutorial series focuses on enhancing the classic Pong game using the Pygame framework.
+Welcome to the Pygame Pong repository!

 ## Table of Contents